 The University of Connecticut Responsibilities of Community Life: The Student Code (The Student Code) was approved by the Board of Trustees on April 11, 2000.
-It is administered under the direction of the Office of the Provost and Executive Vice President for Academic Affairs (Provost).
+It is administered under the direction of the Vice President for Student Affairs.
 The Vice President for Student Affairs shall coordinate recommendations from members of the University community regarding suggested revisions to The Student Code, and shall present proposed substantive changes to the Student Life Committee of the Board of Trustees for consideration by the full Board.